zahmo/ajsf/README.md

 ### To install from NPM/YARN and use in your own project

-If you want to try out the libraries, you can for example [install @zajsf/material package from NPM](https://www.npmjs.com/package/@zajsf/material) which uses `material-angular` UI.
+If you want to try out the libraries, you can for example [install @zajsf/material package from NPM][npm_material_ver] which uses `material-angular` UI.
 You can use either [NPM](https://www.npmjs.com) or [Yarn](https://yarnpkg.com).
 To install with NPM, run the following from your terminal:

 ```shell
 npm install @zajsf/material@latest